 Not all cases can be dealt with under section 10(1)(c).

-The first step for a court is to determine whether it is appropriate to deal with the case under section 10 at all.
+The first step for a court is to determine whether it is appropriate to deal with the case under a non conviction order at all.
 In considering this, the court will have regard to the following matters:

 - The person’s character, antecedents, age, health and mental condition;